-The Colombian Spanish is one of the most attractive and colorful dialects in Latin America and here we are going to show you some jargon that makes this language live up to its name.
+Colombian Spanish is one of the most vibrant and colorful dialects in Latin America.

 Colombian Slang words to refer to people